Security Advisories and CVEs

 CVE-2025-54467

-By default, NeuVector redacts process commands that contain the strings password, passwd, pwd, token, or key in security logs, syslog, enforcer debug logs, controller debug logs, webhooks, and support logs.
-Users can configure a Kubernetes ConfigMap to define custom regex patterns for additional process commands to redact.
+NeuVector now redacts process commands containing password, passwd, pwd, token, or key from logs and debug outputs by default.
+Users can configure a Kubernetes ConfigMap to define additional regex patterns for redaction.

 25 Aug 2025